-McNabs and Lawlor Islands Provincial Park is 432 hectares in size.
-The park boundary encompasses all provincial Crown land on McNabs and Lawlor islands, consisting of 374 hectares on the former and 58 hectares on the latter.
+McNabs and Lawlor Islands Provincial Park is 604 hectares in size.
+The park boundary encompasses all provincial Crown land on McNabs and Lawlor islands, consisting of 344 hectares on McNabs and 58 hectares Lawlors.
+In addition, 202 hectares of coastal waters, primarily in McNabs and Wreck coves, have been designated as part of the park.
 An additional 28 hectares on McNabs Island and 0.29 hectares on Lawlor Island are not included within the park designation.
 The majority of these lands are owned by the federal government and include Fort McNab National Historic Site of Canada (14 hectares), Hugonin Battery (8 hectares), and the Maugher Beach lighthouse (2 hectares).
 Three hectares of private land also remain on McNabs Island.
-Revisions to the park boundary are proposed over the long term to enhance management of the islands' heritage values.
+Expansion of the park boundary, through the acquisition of additional lands, is proposed over the long term to enhance management of the park.